fsat/conductr-doc/src/main/play-doc/operation/Install.md

 _Follow these steps when using Docker-based HAProxy._

-HAProxy configuration and the reload behaviour need to be customised to support running ConductR-HAProxy Bundle alongside Docker-based HAProxy.
+HAProxy configuration and the reload behaviour need to be customized to support running ConductR-HAProxy Bundle alongside Docker-based HAProxy.

 Create a file called `haproxy-override.cfg` within the proxy configuration directory, e.g.